Best Practices: Designing for CNC Milling

 When it comes to CNC milling, one of the most effective ways to achieve precision and cost savings is through intelligent design.

-This article delves into various best practices that designers can adopt to optimize their designs for CNC milling.
+This article shows various best practices that designers can adopt to optimize their designs for CNC milling.
 These practices revolve around standard cutter shapes and sizes, creating manufacturing preferences, bevels or chamfers, and much more.

 Understanding CNC Milling